-Mayor Christine Carey was elected to the Randolph Township Council in November of 2012.
-During calendar year 2016, she was the township’s deputy mayor, followed by a stint as mayor in 2017 and then deputy mayor again in 2019.
-She is a long time volunteer in the Randolph community who has served on the board of adjustment, the planning board, parks committee, recreation committee, library board of trustees, Center Grove PTA and Randolph PTA Council.
+Deputy Mayor Christine Carey was elected to the Randolph Township Council in November of 2012.
+She was the township’s deputy mayor in 2016 and 2019 and mayor in 2017 and 2020.
+She is a long time volunteer in the Randolph community who has served on the board of adjustment, the planning board, parks committee, recreation committee, municipal alliance committee, traffic advisory committee, library board of trustees, Center Grove PTA and Randolph PTA Council.
 Chris was previously elected to three terms on the Randolph Board of Education and served as president for four years.
 She has also been active in Resurrection Parish and on the board of the Friends of Jersey Battered Women’s Services.
 A graduate of the University of Pittsburgh School of Pharmacy, the State University of New York at Buffalo School of Pharmacy and Golden Gate University Law School, Chris has worked for many years in the pharmaceutical industry and is currently a vice president at WebMD.
 A township resident for more than twenty years, Chris resides on Wilkeshire Boulevard with her husband Frank Brenner.
 They have three children—Kelsey, Nick and Joey.

 Marie Potter was elected to the Randolph Township Council in November of 2018.
 As a volunteer in Randolph, Marie has served on the Randolph Township Board of Adjustment for four years, several recreation committees, and coached girls’ basketball.
 Marie has been on the board of Center Grove Elementary School and chaired the build of the playground.
 As a previous Randolph Education Foundation (REF) board member, Marie founded the “Randolph Rocks 5K” race and she initiated REF’s “Second Pair” project to provide warm clothing for Randolph students in need.
 Marie is an active member of St. Matthew’s parish in Randolph, where she formerly served as a trustee.
 Marie earned a bachelor’s degree in engineering and master’s degree in computer science, both from Stevens Institute of Technology.
 As Randolph residents for over twenty years, Marie and her husband John reside on Shadowbrook Way where they are raising their four children—Sean, Katie, Matthew and Caroline.